logworks/dlog/README.md

 Useful tool for debugging.
 Debuggers run code in a synthetic environment, which can lead to non real behaviours (especially for asynchronous, and time affected operations).
 Try dlog powered up logging instead.

-Note Pre-release. [v 0.1.2](#v0.1.2) Usable, still early POC, do let us know if you find useful!
+Note Pre-release. [v 0.1.6](#v0.1.6) Usable, still early POC, let us know if you find potentially useful.

 ## quick start